 In August 2020, the new organics chute was installed!
 Check out the process of installing a chute - completely done by the staff of the building!

-“This has been very well received especially by the members bound to a wheelchair or scooter,” said Lana.
+“This has been very well received especially by the members who use a wheelchair or scooter,” said Lana.
 "A good volume of organics is being dropped in the ground-floor chute and overall us making members aware of organics has even increased the traffic to our outside organic bin."

 They shared a video of their new organics chute in action, and we’re thrilled with the results!